This post may contain affiliate links. As an Amazon Associate, I earn from qualifying purchases. See my Affiliate

 How Do You Serve Duck Confit?

 Duck confit is also delicious added to salads.
 I like to use crisp greens and a bright vinaigrette for textural and flavor contrast.

 You can serve the whole legs warmed in a skillet and drizzled with a wine or fruit-based reduction.
-For Thanksgiving, I’ve served it this way with Instant Pot Cranberry Sauce and Green Bean Stuffing Casserole on the side.
+For Thanksgiving, I’ve served it this way with Instant Pot Cranberry Sauce or Bourbon Cranberry Sauce and Green Bean Stuffing Casserole on the side.